Skip to content

 Indiana's Erie Lackawanna Trail | Photo by Tom Roach

 Originally serving as a primary pathway to deliver goods and people to and from Chicago, Indiana’s extensive railway system makes the state ideal for rail-trail exploration.
-Its ever-expanding network of trails provides residents and visitors with an abundance of options for recreation, commuting and physical activity, with 73 completed rail-trails and 34 rail-trail projects in progress as of 2021.
+Trails in Indiana provide residents and visitors with an abundance of options for recreation, commuting and physical activity, with 73 completed rail-trails and 34 rail-trail projects in progress as of 2021.

 Exciting times are ahead in the Hoosier State, as the newly established bipartisan Indiana Trails Caucus commits to expanding and connecting the statewide trail system to provide health, economic and quality of life benefits for all Hoosiers.